St. Paul's Within the Walls: Mosaics

 Street approached Burne-Jones in 1881, but died the same year.
 The congregation's rector, Robert J. Nevin, travelled to England to confirm and expand the commission.

 Burne-Jones was eager to emulate the mosaics of Ravenna, which he had visited in 1873.

 Burne-Jones designed cartoons which he sent to Venice, together with specifications for the colours to be used.
 The Venice and Murano Glass and Mosaic Company mounted tesserae onto the cartoons, and the resulting assemblies were then installed in the church.
 The selection of colours, based on sample tiles sent to England by the company, was a collaboration between Burne-Jones and William Morris.
 Burne-Jones did not travel to Italy to supervise the work, instead sending his assistant, Thomas Rooke.

 There are four Burne-Jones mosaics.
 The Annunciation and The Tree of Life, both completed in 1894, are over successive arches of the chancel, leading towards the apse, whose semi-dome displays Christ Enthroned in the Heavenly Jerusalem, completed in 1885.
 The fourth mosaic, known as The Earthly Paradise or The Church Militant, lower down on the wall of the apse, was completed in 1907 by Rooke, after Burne-Jones's death.

 Burne-Jones set the Annunciation scene in a desert, while The Tree of Life shows Christ in the pose of crucifixion but superimposed on a verdant tree.
 In the depiction of the Heavenly Jerusalem, Christ is flanked by archangels, with an empty space representing Lucifer's vacated position.
 The fourth mosaic includes figures with faces modelled on contemporary people.

-The church also contains mosaics by the American artist George Breck.
+The church also contains mosaics by the American artist George Breck, who had studied in Rome between 1897 and 1902, and stained glass windows in the nave, designed and manufactured for the church by the English firm of Clayton and Bell, a company also influenced by the Pre-Raphaelite movement.
+These tell the story of the life of St. Paul.